配置 jobs 文件 .gitlab-ci.yml

 environment, and we also defined a new stop_review_app job under on_stop.

-stop_review_app job based on what is defined under when.
+Once the review_app job is successfully finished, it will trigger thestop_review_app job based on what is defined under when.
 In this case we

 set it up to manual so it will need a manual action via